oracle/macaron/docs/source/pages/macaron_action.rst

 Quick usage
 -----------

-When using this action you can reference the action in your workflow.
-Example:
+When you use this action, you can reference it directly in your workflow.
+For a real-world example, check out our `workflow <https://github.com/oracle/macaron/blob/main/.github/workflows/macaron-analysis.yaml>`_ (we use it for dogfooding), or follow the example below to understand how it works:

 .. code-block:: yaml